paukstelis/octoprint_deploy/README.md

   * If you did not setup admin user in the script, setup admin user by connecting to http://octopi.local via browser.
   * Back in the ssh session, choose `New Instance` and follow the instructions.
   * Do not plug your printer in by USB until you are asked to do so.
-  * If your printer does not have a serial number (all Creality printers), it will time out during serial number detection and use the physical USB address for udev entries.
+  * If your printer does not have a serial number (all Creality printers), it will detect and use the physical USB address for udev entries.
   * Continue until you have added all the printers you want to use.
   * haproxy entries are updated so you can connect via http://octopi.local/instancename/ (trailing slash is needed).
   * Please note, haproxy entries are NOT used for webcams once you use this system.
 Connect to them via hostname:port.